The Civil Wars: A Tree Is Best Measured When It Is Down: Rome section

 The Rome section includes all of Act V. It is a full operatic setting by Philip Glass, and Wilson collaborated with Maita di Niscemi on the text, which is in Latin, Italian, and English.
 The Rome section premiered in March 1984 at the Teatro dell'Opera di Roma, conducted by Marcello Panni, with Luigi Petroni as Garibaldi.

 The act is divided into a prologue and two scenes.
 In the prologue, the Earth Mother and a Snow Owl duet before being joined by Abraham Lincoln in a prayer for peace.
 In Scene A, Giuseppe Garibaldi (who fought for the unification of Italy) sings while his soldiers face off against a group of Hopi dancers.
 Scene B is dominated by two spoken narrations: the first by Robert E. Lee (who spins weightlessly as if in outer space as he speaks), and the second by the grieving, mentally ill Mary Todd Lincoln.
 Throughout, an octet of characters from Greek mythology comments with excerpts from Hercules Furens and Hercules Oetaeus by Seneca the Younger.

 Philip Glass began composing the music for the Rome section late in the creative process, after Robert Wilson had already planned and videotaped a complete silent version of the drama.
 Glass's role was similar to that of a film composer, tailoring his music to the rhythm of the action rather than imposing his own tempo.
 Glass would later repeat this process with La Belle et la Bête, an opera intended to be performed as a synchronized soundtrack to showings of Jean Cocteau's classic film.

 The Rome section was documented by the American Composers Orchestra in 1999 under the influence of Dennis Russell Davies.
 The cast was as follows: Robert Wilson as General Lee, Giuseppe Sabbatini as Garibaldi, Laurie Anderson as the Young Mrs. Lincoln, Denyce Graves as the older Mrs. Lincoln and the Earth Mother, Zheng Zhou as Abraham Lincoln, Sondra Radvanovsky as the Snow Owl and Alcmene, and Stephen Morscheck as Hercules.
 The Morgan State University Choir sang under the direction of Dr. Nathan Carter.

 Rotterdam section

 This section's music was composed by Nicolas Economou, and it premiered in 1983.
 The production's design echoed the look of landscapes of The Netherlands, and Robert Wilson's text, a Dutch-language adaptation of “Jack and the Beanstalk”, contained such characters and images as Mata Hari, Queen Wilhelmina, William the Silent, cabbages, tulips, and a solitary Union Army soldier in a nonspeaking part.
 The original Rotterdam production featured video art by Jaap Drupsteen.

 Tokyo section

 The score of the Tokyo section, for tape and chamber ensemble, was by Jō Kondō and was to star David Bowie as Abraham Lincoln reciting the Gettysburg Address in Japanese.
 The section consisted of three (originally four) scenes loosely inspired by Noh and Kabuki theatre, with sets designed by Setsu Asakura.
-Funding was provided by Pierre Cardin, with a premiere scheduled for February 23, 1984, although the work remains unperformed.
+Funding was provided by Pierre Cardin, with a premiere scheduled for February 23, 1984.
+Although the work was workshopped, it did not premiere.